thesoftwarefarm/copydb/README.md

 - restore is on the local server
 - restore it within a docker instance
 - simply create a gzip-ed backup and store it within a custom path
+- restore it on a remote server you have access to (be that vagrant or another server).
+It is assumed you have access via SSH keys and no password is required

 ## Dependencies